Vítor Baía: Porto return

 In January 1999, Baía returned to Porto to find the No. 1 jersey unavailable, so he chose No. 99 instead, with the sales of that number being a success as well as the club's game attendances, highly related to the player's return.
 When his career seemed back on track, he was injured again during the 1999–2000 season, needing a corrective surgery on his knee.

 Baía returned to Barcelona in the summer of 2000, being immediately released and signing with Porto.
-After one year on the sidelines due to injury, he made his comeback in the 2001–02 campaign in a reserves match against S.C.
-Vila Real, on 26 November 2001.
-Sixteen days later, he made his competitive debut against C.D.
-Santa Clara in the cup; after a full recovery, he was included in the list for the 2002 World Cup.
+After one year on the sidelines due to injury, he made his comeback in the 2001–02 campaign in a reserves match against Vila Real, on 26 November 2001.
+Sixteen days later, he made his competitive debut against Santa Clara in the cup; after a full recovery, he was included in the list for the 2002 World Cup.

-Baía was in great shape again in 2002–03, helping his team to win the league title, the cup and the UEFA Cup, appearing in 11 of 13 matches in the latter competition, including the semi-finals against SS Lazio where he saved a penalty kick, and the final against Celtic.
-It would not be until the following campaign when he regained full fitness again, and he would have one of the most impressive years of his career, winning the UEFA Champions League and his seventh league trophy – in the former competition, he played all games and minutes as Porto beat AS Monaco FC in the final (3–0) and, consequently, he was selected as the "UEFA Club Best Goalkeeper of the Year", being the first Portuguese goalkeeper to win this individual title.
+Baía was in great shape again in 2002–03, helping his team to win the league title, the cup and the UEFA Cup, appearing in 11 of 13 matches in the latter competition, including the semi-finals against Lazio where he saved a penalty kick, and the final against Celtic.
+It would not be until the following campaign when he regained full fitness again, and he would have one of the most impressive years of his career, winning the UEFA Champions League and his seventh league trophy – in the former competition, he played all games and minutes as Porto beat Monaco in the final (3–0) and, consequently, he was selected as the UEFA Club Best Goalkeeper of the Year, being the first Portuguese goalkeeper to win this individual title.
 This was not, however, good enough for Euro 2004 selection, with Sporting CP's Ricardo being controversially preferred.
 Later, in 2007, in a FIFA.com interview, Baía said: "(...)
-It's kind of strange because I was voted as being the best goalkeeper in Europe in the 2003/04 season and a few days before the squad for UEFA EURO 2004 was announced I'd won the Portuguese championship and the UEFA Champions League and even then I wasn't called up"; at the end of the season he was named in the list for "IFFHS' World's Best Goalkeeper of the Year 2004", finishing eighth in the voting while Ricardo ranked 19th.
+It's kind of strange because I was voted as being the best goalkeeper in Europe in the 2003/04 season and a few days before the squad for UEFA EURO 2004 was announced I'd won the Portuguese championship and the UEFA Champions League and even then I wasn't called up"; at the end of the season he was named in the list for IFFHS' World's Best Goalkeeper of the Year 2004, finishing eighth in the voting while Ricardo ranked 19th.